gradle/gradle/design-docs/gradle-3.0.md

 The following stories are candidates to be included in a major release of Gradle.
 Currently, they are *not* scheduled to be included in Gradle 3.0.

+## Remove support for using the project build script classloader before it has been configured

+Would have to tackle implicit usage, eg `evaluationDependsOn(child-of-some-project)`, which implicitly queries the classloader of `some-project`.
+Similar problems when using configure on demand.

 ## Address issues in ordering of dynamic method lookup

 Currently, we look first for a method and if not found, look for a property with the given name and if the value is a closure, treat it as a method.